abdelrahmanrefaat95/AWS-S3-Static-Website-Hosting/README.md

 ## Installation

-Download and Install AWS CLI from official AWS website based on your preference of OS (Windows, Linux, MacOS)
+Download and Install AWS CLI from the official AWS website based on your preference of OS (Windows, Linux, MacOS)

 [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ## Before you Start

-1- Login into AWS Account and create IAM user with the required permissions to interact with AWS S3 service (Preferrably Admin User)
+1- Login into your AWS Account and create an IAM user with the required permissions to interact with AWS S3 service (preferably Admin User)

-2- Create and Download AWS Access keys for that user to ineract with AWS using AWS CLI from your local machine.
+2- Create and Download AWS Access keys for that user to interact with AWS using AWS CLI from your local machine.

 3- Configure AWS Access keys using your preferred Terminal (PowerShell or Bash Shell) using The following Commands: